dbca-wa/wastd/docs/data_collectors.rst

 Data collectors
 ===============

-Each field in the data sheets should be questioned:
+Each field in the data sheets has been, and should be questioned:

 * Is this information used in any of the analytical outputs?
 * Does this information serve any QA purpose?
-* Is this information used to derive other information, e.g. deformities being used to identify an animal identity?
+* Is this information used to derive other information, e.g. deformities being used to identify a resighted, untagged animal?
-* Will anyone in the future require this information?
+* Will anyone in the foreseeable future require this information?

 Turtle tracks or nests
 ======================
-Turtle track counts can be collected on mobile app (OpenDataKit, ODK), or on paper data sheets.
+Turtle track counts can be collected on mobile app (OpenDataKit, ODK), or on paper data sheets (backup if ODK unavailable).

 Tracks can be recorded individually (preferred) or tallied over beach sections.

-* *Nest* counts: walking in a straight line along the high water mark, each uptrack is followed to its apex, where the presence or absence of a nest determines the type of track (false crawl without nest, successful crawl with nest, unknown if unclear whether nest exists).
+* *Nest* counts: walking in a straight line along the high water mark, each uptrack is followed to its apex, where the presence or absence of a nest determines the type of track (track without nest, track with nest, track with a possible nest).
   If evident, nest disturbance is recorded as well.
-Disturbed unhatched nests, as well as hatched nests, if spotted, are recorded as well.
+  Disturbed unhatched nests without tracks, as well as hatched nests (without tracks), if spotted, are recorded as well.
-* *Uptrack* counts: walking in a straight line along the high water mark, only inbound tracks (uptracks) are counted as "tracks with success not assessed".
+* *Speed run* counts: walking in a straight line along the high water mark, only inbound tracks (uptracks) are counted as "tracks with success not assessed".
   The tracks are not followed.
 Except for the first day, only fresh (younger than 24h) tracks are recorded.
+Nests are recorded if spotted.
 * *Track tallies* are recorded only under extreme time pressure, or on saturation beaches, where the geo-referencing of individual tracks is not possible within the available survey time.
-However, individual track counts (*nest* or *uptrack*) are preferred.
+However, individual track counts (*nest* or *speed run*) are preferred.

 Mobile data collection using Open Data Kit